 FCC 10-2-13: Definitions defines Recreation Needs as "Existing and future demand by citizens and visitors for recreation areas, facilities, and opprotunities which can contribute to human health, development, and enrichment.
 (Ord.
 No. 2, Series 2011)" Ord.
 No. 2, Series 2011 adopted the most recent Florence Parks and Recreation Master Plan.
 Top needs identified by the community are listed in Figure 4.3 Top Recreation Needs Identified by Adult Respondants and Figure 4.4: Top 8 Recreational Needs Identified by Youth Respondents which are found on page 79 of 104 in the Parks and Recreation Master Plan.
 Below is a table listing the top 8 responses from each age group, but are not listed in a specific order.
 The items in italics were on the community needs list, but not in the top 8.
+One of the top 8 needs identified by both age groups includes dog parks.
+With the proposed walking path and pet waste stations the proposed recreational open spaces areas, with conditions of approval, meet and identified recreational need.

-Activity Adult Youth May fit Open
+Activity Adult Youth- May fit Open

 Respondents Respondents Space Area A

-Trails Χ X
+Trails X X

-Dog Parks Χ X X
+Dog Parks X X X

-Open Space Χ
+Open Space X

 Sport Facilities X X

 Community Gardens X X

 Recreation Center X X

 Swimming Pool X X

 Contemplation Areas X X

 Adult Sports League X

 Splash X

 Bike Park X

 Picnicking Area X

 Bird/Animal ID.
 Area X

 Lawn Sports X

 (i.e. Bocce Ball)

 Staff included the lack of development plans for the recreational open space areas in the notice of incompletion (NOIC) mailed on September 27, 2023.
-The response included a revised landscaping plan (snip included above) to Open Space Area A that includes an area improved with grass and 2 benches.
-Details of the grass proposed were included and satisfy landscaping plan requirements for information provided.
+The response included a revised-landscaping plan (snip included above) to Open Space Area A that includes an area improved with grass and 2 benches.
+Details of the grass proposed were included and satisfy landscaping-plan requirements for information provided.
 No information was submitted regarding the details or quality of the proposed benches.
 After review it is determined that sufficient details of the open space and how these spaces meet a specific recreation need has not been satisfied.